 In 2003, the Gideon’s recruited volunteers to visit inmates at the Finney County Jail in Garden City, Kansas.
 Seeds of Hope was formed in 2007 to fill the need for a full-time ministry presence in the jail.
+In 2010, we received a large Federal grant to work on re-entry with this money we were able to implement some standardized training programs for our volunteers and to get the MRT program started.
+Though we no longer have this federal grant we have been able to keep the program moving forward with funding from local donations, foundations and community groups.
 We continue to expand our funding, services and support for our clients and volunteers in an effort to truly transform lives.

 We are glad that you are interested in Seeds of Hope!
 Find out more about our programs and services, learn about ways you can volunteer with or donate to our organization, or contact us with any questions.